Madi people: Madi people during the Second Sudanese Civil War (1983–2005)

 The polarization of the Madi society was to bring the Madi society to conflicts in which the Madi people paid so heavily; many with their own lives.
-Only within a matter of three years (between 1986–1988), the Madiland which was very peaceful, became a war zone – a place of great tragedies.
+Only within a matter of three years (between 1986 and 1988), the Madiland which was very peaceful, became a war zone – a place of great tragedies.
 For example, in Moli area alone, many innocent people were murdered at river Liro, in resulting battles led by the two brothers: Mr. Tibi and Mr. Celestino.
 Initially Acholi-Madi clan also took side with the SPLA.

 In 1988, realizing that the Madi and Acholi-Madi people had been taken in by the calamity brought by the polarization in the society, in order to stop further tragedies, the Madi and Acholi elders decided that the warring parties reach out to each other.

 Consequently, Draru's group met his counterpart.
 Talks and negotiations were then followed by some sort of agreement.
 However, it seemed that the agreement between the two groups did not change the dynamics of things very much.
 On a national scale, the SPLA continued to become stronger, as the Sudanese government and the militias it supported were losing ground.
 In 1988, SPLA captured several strategic towns in Eastern Equatoria: Magwi, Obbo, etc. When it finally captured Torit, the capital city of Eastern equatorial, it became apparent that it was only matter of weeks, it will also capture Nimule.

 So early in 1989 (on 3 March 1989 at 3:00 pm), An army of SPLA soldiers made its way to Nimule.
 However two days before it arrived Nimule, General Peter Cirilo, sent an urgent message to Mr Draru.
 He wrote, "It is over, please don't fight and destroy your people for the sake of Pyrrhic victory!"
 Draru listened to the senior General and didn't risk the lives of his soldiers and many Madi people.
 So Nimule fell to SPLA – without a big battle.

 With the fall of Nimule, the militia led by Draru and even the ordinary Madi people fearing revenge from the SPLA soldiers, escaped to [Uganda].
 The fear of the people was not to be unfounded; upon their arrival in Nimule, some SPLA soldiers murdered several civilians in cold-blood.
 However, as the SPLA established itself in Nimule, it leadership started to appeal to the Madi people who escaped to Uganda and elsewhere to come back home.
 Some of the Madi people listened to the appeal and came back.
 Others waited until the Comprehensive Peace Agreement between the Sudanese government and SPLA was signed before repatriating.
 Yet many Madi people decided to remain in Uganda, even after the CPA.
 Thus the second civil war, diminished the population of the Madi people in Sudan very considerably.